Architecture

 Contracts between worlds and platform are NOT in core.
 Per ADR-065 D2 + D3, producer-owned typed event payloads live in <context>.contracts.events.*; callee-owned OHS Protocols live in <context>.contracts.protocols.*.
 See Events and Protocols for the catalog; the mechanism-selection doctrine itself lives in Contract Surfaces.

 Admission discipline (ADR-065 D1) is structural rather than review-shaped: per-sub-directory type-shape constraints are AST-checked by the architecture validator; admission-rationale docstrings are enforced via ruff D100 + D104; method-arg discipline (per ADR-068) keeps kernel value-type methods pure functions of self + value-typed args.
-The structural backstop for cumulative drift is the trigger-driven kernel re-audit per ADR-069; the audit procedure and responsible-owner posture inherit from ADR-067.
+The structural backstop for cumulative drift is the trigger-driven kernel re-audit per ADR-069, which carries the audit-candidate signals, the re-audit procedure, and the responsible-owner posture.

 Key patterns